danielleasavage/distibuted_computing/README.md

 ## Contents

 1. PySpark Part 1 - Defining Spark and its benifits, learn to load in data and how Spark stores it.
-2. PySpark Part 2 - Map Reduce and other helpful functions.
+2. PySpark Part 2 - Map Reduce and other helpful functions. - In progress
-3. PySpark Part 3 - Reducing the amount of data "shuffle".
+3. PySpark Part 3 - Reducing the amount of data "shuffle". - In progress
-4. Connecting to MongoDb & S3 - Getting Data from MongoDB and S3 and load it into Spark
+4. Connecting to MongoDb & S3 - Getting Data from MongoDB and S3 and load it into Spark - In progress
-5. SparkML & SparkSQL - A fun quick project using PySpark and Kaggle DOTA data
+5. SparkML & SparkSQL - A fun quick project using PySpark and Kaggle DOTA data - In progress

 ## Getting Started - Steps to downloading Spark for Python 3